baldurk/renderdoc/CONTRIBUTING.md

 There are [several pages](https://github.com/baldurk/renderdoc/wiki/Code-Dives) on the wiki explaining different aspects of how the code fits together - like how the capture-side works vs replay-side, how shader debugging works, etc.

     renderdoc/
         CMakeLists.txt           ; The cmake file, will recurse into subdirectories to build them renderdoc.sln            ; VS2015 solution for windows building renderdoc/
             3rdparty/            ; third party utilities & libraries included
-            drivers/                    ; API-specific back-ends, can be individually skipped/removed ...                         ; everything else in here consists of the core renderdoc runtime renderdoccmd/                   ; A small C++ utility program that runs to do various little tasks renderdocshim/                  ; A tiny C DLL using only kernel32.dll that is used for global hooking qrenderdoc/                     ; The Qt UI layer built on top of renderdoc/ docs/                           ; source documentation for the .chm file or http://docs.renderdoc.org/ ; in the Sandcastle help file builder scripts/                        ; folder for small scripts - e.g. for CI, installers, distribution
+            drivers/             ; API-specific back-ends, can be individually skipped/removed ...                  ; everything else in here consists of the core renderdoc runtime renderdoccmd/            ; A small C++ utility program that runs to do various little tasks renderdocshim/           ; A tiny C DLL using only kernel32.dll that is used for global hooking qrenderdoc/              ; The Qt UI layer built on top of renderdoc/ docs/                    ; source documentation for the .chm file or http://docs.renderdoc.org/ util/                    ; folder for utility/support files - e.g. build scripts, installers, CI config

 # Testing